malaybaku/VMagicMirror/docs/langs/_english/download.md

 Please see  [License](../license) if you are not clear the permitted usage.
 You can download source code on [GitHub](https://github.com/malaybaku/VMagicMirror).

-For v1.8.0 and later, there are two edition, and 4 options to get them.
+There are two edition, and 4 options to get them.

 Editions:

 <div class="doc-ul" markdown="1">

-- Standard Edition: Basic edition, with almost all feature available.
+- Standard Edition: Basic edition, with almost all features available.
-- Full Edition: Edition without restriction on hand tracking.
-Please see next section for detail.
+- Full Edition: Edition without some limitations.
+Please see the next section for detail.

 </div>